 William (Bill) Francis Bahr has lived in Ballarat since 1990 and was the Secretary to the Memorial Appeal from 1997 until completion of the Memorial project in 2004.
 Bill became one of the first Trustees of the Memorial on the 6th October 1999 and provided important guidance on the Tax Deductibility and concessions for the Memorial.
 He is the Chairman for the Trustees and continues to arrange various Services including ANZAC Day, Remembrance Day and the Anniversary Service.
-Bill was an active member of the Ballarat RSL for 18-years including terms as Vice President and Treasurer and remains a Trustee of the RSL Memorabilia collection.
-He is a current Board member of Ballarat Legacy and Senior Vice President at Buninyong RSL and an Ex-Army Reserve Member with 31 Battalion Queensland.
+Bill was an active member of the Ballarat RSL for 18-years including terms as Vice President and Treasurer and is currently a member of Buninyong RSL.
+He is a current Board member of Ballarat Legacy and Senior Vice President and an Ex-Army Reserve Member with 31 Battalion Queensland.

 David John Stewart was a committee member of the Australian Ex-Prisoners of War Memorial from 2000 and became a Trustee on the 1st July 2001.
 David’s financial planning background assisted in keeping the committee focused on fundraising activities and his hands on approach to fundraising further assisted the Committee to reach its fundraising goals.
 David is a member of Ballarat South Rotary Club and an Active member of the Probus club of Ballarat Central and Midlands Golf Club.